worksofindustry/jinja-to-pdf-reports/README.md

 ![](misc/base_template.png)

-You can also add in your own custom graphs for example from Plotly, or webmaps for example Leaflet or making an API call to and ESRI portal.
+You can also add in your own custom graphs for example from Plotly, or webmaps for example Leaflet or making an API call to an ESRI portal.

 ![](misc/sample_notebook.png)

-And final PDF will look like as so, you can also import your own custom bootstrap css and javascript to achieve almost any customizable presentation.
+And the final PDF will look like as so.
+You can also import your own custom css and javascript to achieve almost any customizable presentation.

 ![](misc/PDF_example.png)